Project Management with Lean Six Sigma Green Belt Certificate

 - Upon completion of the Project Management Certificate, some units can be transferred to the University of Wisconsin, Platteville, M.S. in Project Management (Master’s degree offered fully online).
 Learn more at: www.uwplatt.edu/disted/project-management.html

-The 2018 Project Management Certificate includes the Lean Six Sigma Green Belt.
+The 2018 and 2019 Project Management Certificate includes the Lean Six Sigma Green Belt.

 Students may begin this full-time program in spring (March) or fall (September) quarters only.
 There is no entry to the program in winter or summer.
 View all program dates & prices.